YahooArchive/CocoaSanitizer/Source/ThreadAnalyzer/README.md

 $./traceAndAnalyze.sh -P "Y\!
 Finance.app" -n20 -c moduleWhiteList.txt -f functionWhiteList.txt -u finance_classnames.txt -b 32 -s 20
 ```

+4. At this point the trace will be active.
+Go ahead and 'continue' past the breakpoint, and exercise your application.
+The resulting report data will only be as good as the tests you perform, so try to test a good amount of functionality in your app.
+5. When you're done exercising the app, go ahead and 'stop' the app in the debugger.
+6. At this point the script should begin generating the report based on the trace data (which could take awhile)

 ###Output
 The output will be in the form of a .html file and a summary (.txt) file, both created in the same directory from which you ran the shell script.